 Go the extra step and think ahead.
 If you need to buy new, consider if the new item could have an alternative use when you are finished with it.

-Check back next month for Part 2 of Beyond the 3 R’s to find out more ways to everyday sustainable practices.
+Check out Part 2 of Beyond the 3 R’s to find out more ways to everyday sustainable practices.